fishfin/php-valigator/README.md

 Validation filters emit default error messages if data does not match the filter.
 If you don't like the default messages, make your own!
 After arguments, put a ';' and start your custom error message, with single or double quotes.
 ```
 'filter1:arg1,arg2;"My very own validation error message!"'
-'filter2:;\'And I\'ll change this one\'s too!\''
+'filter2;\'And I\'ll change this one\'s too!\''
 ```
-Notice how filter2 had no arguments, but ':;' was required.
-Oh well...
+Notice how filter2 had no arguments, so ':' was not required.
 If the error message itself doesn't contain any special characters, like the single or double quotes, ':' or ';', why, you may not even put the wrapping quotes!
 #### Custom Error Messages with Special Tags
 If you liked the custom error message, you will like this even better. `{field}`, `{value}`, `{filter}`, `{args}`, `{arg1}` ... `{argn}` are all special tags in validation error messages.
 ```